bytefish/bytefish.de/blog/numpy_performance.md

 # NumPy Performance #

-It's always important to perform calculations as fast as you can.
-That's why performance intensive code is often ported to C or even down to Assembler.
-Here's an example for performance computing in [NumPy](http://www.scipy.org).
-In my code I wanted to compute the [Local Binary Patterns](http://www.scholarpedia.org/article/Local_Binary_Patterns) of 165 images each sized ``100x130`` pixels.
-So the first naive version I came up with looked like this:
+In my Python code I wanted to compute the [Local Binary Patterns](http://www.scholarpedia.org/article/Local_Binary_Patterns) of 165 images each sized ``100x130`` pixels.
+The algorithm is pretty simple, which should be a very easy task...

+The first naive version I came up with looked like this:

 ```python
 def rlbp_slow(X):